(Disclosure: Some of the links below may be affiliate links)

 Not only that, but the fees of the funds available are also very high.
 I have looked into the funds from Generali, where I have my life insurance, and the fees of funds are all about 1%.
 And some insurance companies invest in funds with more than 2% yearly fees.
 And the advisors telling you that these active funds will outperform the market are either lying or delusional.

 On top of that, many of these funds have load fees.
 You will lose even more of your money before it is invested.
 It is not uncommon to see 5% load fees.
-Again, every time your money is invested into the funds, you lose 5% of the value!
+Again, whenever your money is invested into the funds, you lose 5% of the value!

-So, these high fees will weigh down even more on your performance.
+So, these high fees will reduce your performance even more.

 Life Insurance 3a returns are bad